siddharth271101/Autoencoders/README.md

 - Sequence-to-sequence autoencoder
 - Variational autoencoder

-This notebook also covers some interesting practical applications of autoencoders such as **data denoising** and **dimensionality reduction for data visaulisation**.
+This notebook also covers some interesting practical applications of autoencoders such as **data denoising** and **dimensionality reduction for data visualisation**.

 ### Data Denoising
 **input and output**